LegerChronicle/LegerChronicle.github.io/page/1resources.md

 ---

 # Tutoring
-Lunch time peer tutoring for Math and Science:
+Lunch time peer tutoring for Math and Science:<br/>
-Tuesdays, Wednesdays, and Thursdays in room 101
+Tuesdays, Wednesdays, and Thursdays in room 101<br/>
-3A & 3C lunches
+3A & 3C lunches<br/>
 No appointment necessary!
-All are welcome.
+All are welcome.<br/>

+# Helpful Websites
+to be added...